danfruehauf/Scripts/nagios/check_vpn/README.md

 The behavior in this case would be undefined.
 I've asked on Server Fault just to be sure and here is the link: http://serverfault.com/questions/459919/multiple-vpn-devices-with-the-same-ip

-If you are facing such a situation then I'm sorry, but I can't really help with that...
+If you are facing such a situation please refer to the section of <b>Locking</b>.